FAQ's and Bowls Scotland Club Helpline

 - Will club capitation fees be given back to clubs/associations/affiliates?

 Yes, clubs, associations and affiliates will receive a full refund of capitation.
-This includes membership fees, competition entries, tournament licenses, yearbook and merchandise (where an order has not been fulfilled).
+This includes membership fees, competition entries, tournament licenses, yearbook and merchandise.
 This will be processed as soon as we can, we would ask clubs to be patient while we do this as you will appreciate with over 900 clubs, associations, affiliates this will take weeks rather than days.

 - Are we still able to run a Try Bowls event this season?